 Three urban monitoring locations were selected in this study.
-The first monitoring station is located in Kota Bharu which is the capital city of Kelantan with total estimated area is 115.6 km2.
-The second monitorins station involved in this study is Kuala Terengganu which is the capital city of Terengganu with a total area of 605 km2.
+The first monitoring station is located in Kota Bharu which is the capital city of Kelantan with total estimated area is 115.6 km.
+The second monitoring station involved in this study is Kuala Terengganu which is the capital city of Terengganu with a total area of 605 km.
 The third monitoring station is located in the capital city of Kedah, Alor Setar.
-The total area of Alor Star is 666 km2.
-All three monitoring stations are situated in the city center where the O3 concentration is influenced by the number of motor vehicles as the main source of its precursor (Department of Environment Malaysia, 2016).
-The total number of motor vehicles in these three states is 626,603, 894,265 and 1,345,100 for Terangganu, Kelantan and Kedah, respectively.
+The total area of Alor Star is 666 km.
+All three monitoring stations are situated in the city center where the $O_3$ concentration is influenced by the number of motor vehicles as the main source of its precursor [10].
+The total number of motor vehicles in these three states is 626,603, 894,265 and 1,345,100 for Terengganu, Kelantan and Kedah, respectively.
 Additionally, these three monitoring stations are located near the coastal area with an estimated distance of 8km for Kuala Terengganu and Alor Setar while Kota Bahru has an estimated distance of 7km from the coastal area.
-The areas situated near the coastal area are probably influenced by sea breeze which transports sea salt aerosol which contains the O3 precursor, NO_x (Wallace and Hobbs, 2006).
-Thus, this area may have similar O_3 characteristics due to the location and number of motor vehicles which influence the dispersion of O_3 concentrations.
-Hence, the selection of these areas are due to the conditions mentioned above.
+The areas situated near the coastal area are probably influenced by sea breeze which transports sea salt aerosol which contains the $O_3$ precursor, $NO_x$ .
+Thus, this area may have similar $O_3$ characteristics due to the location and number of motor vehicles which influence the dispersion of $O_3$ concentrations.
+Hence, the selection of these areas is due to the conditions mentioned above.